vanheeringen-lab/seq2science/docs/content/results.md

 ## MultiQC quality report
 All pipelines (except from the `download_fastq` pipeline) output a [multiQC](https://multiqc.info/) report.
 The report is located under `{qc_dir}/multiqc_{assembly}.html` and we highly recommend always checking out the report after a pipeline run.
 What is reported inside the report differs per pipeline and input.

+### Rename & hide buttons
+Seq2science reports quality control metrics for all your samples.
+However sample names on the SRA or from your own files aren't always as easy to read as you'd like.
+The report automatically allows for renaming of samples by the big blue buttons at the start of the report.
+We recommend adding a `descriptive_name` column to the samples.tsv file, where you put a human-readable sample name for each sample.
+This column is then automatically used by other tools as well (e.g. trackhub).

+When dealing with technical replicates and paired-end data you might find that multiqc reports way too many samples and info to properly check the report.
+The report also automatically generates "hide" buttons, which gives you more control over which samples are shown/hidden.

 ### General statistics
 The general statistics table shows a quick summary of your data.
-The table is interactive and you can sort it, add or remove columns (there are many hidden columns!).
+The table is interactive and you can sort it, add or remove columns (there are many hidden columns!) by clicking on the `configure columns` button.

 ### Metrics & Tools
 * **FastQC** (raw):